SWURPG

 How is SWURPG's combat different from FFG's?

 FFG combat resolves with narrative dice — every attack roll generates a layer of side effects (advantage, threat, triumph, despair) that the GM and players spend on improvised consequences.
-SWURPG combat uses d20 + modifiers vs. AC, with cleanly defined effects: hit or miss, damage dice rolled, conditions applied per spell/feature.
+SWURPG combat uses d20 + modifiers vs. AC, with cleanly defined effects: hit or miss, damage dice rolled, conditions applied per power/feature.
 Faster, more predictable, less GM-creative-load per round.

 Can I convert characters from FFG Star Wars to SWURPG?